StretchGG/GhostWatch/_faq/general.md

     answer: There is currently no way to apply to test.
 However, they have said before to keep an eye on social media for when they do decide to start testing.
   - question: What will Project Ghost's monetization be?
     answer: Currently they have talked about a Buy-to-Play (B2P) model.
 You would buy the game upfront and gain full access without the need for a recurring subscription.
 They have also mentioned cosmetics and buying expansions later down the line but this is still currently being decided.
+  - question: What is Open Development?
+    answer: Open development is a style where developers share the game’s progress, design decisions, and internal builds with the public while the game is still being made.
+In contrast, traditional development keeps most of these choices hidden until much later in production.<br><br> In Fantastic Pixel Castle’s case, this transparency comes through monthly dev podcasts, blogs, and livestreams showcasing their current build.
+It also allows the community to give feedback now while things are being worked on instead of when they are already finished.
   - question: What platforms will Project Ghost be on?
     answer: PC is confirmed but in the podcast episode <a href="https://youtu.be/2zEhgJJnmZo?si=AmX7enZ-kKdq9pWM&t=2477" target="_blank">Word on the Street 14 - Big Progress Episode!</a> they talked about having it on consoles eventually and it's just a matter of when.
   - question: Will there be controller support?